Ouigo: Reception

-In the first few months, Ouigo sent passengers a short questionnaire after each trip, and has had a 20 percent response rate.
-The responses gathered had reportedly surprised the company, as roughly half of the passengers saying they came from the regular TGV service, short of the 70 percent that the company had envisaged, while a quarter of respondents said they would have not made the trip without Ouigo.
+During the first few months of operation, Ouigo sent passengers a short questionnaire after each trip, and had a 20 percent response rate.
+The responses gathered reportedly surprised the company, with roughly half of the passengers saying they came from the regular TGV service, short of the 70 percent that the company had envisaged, while a quarter of respondents said they would have not made the trip without Ouigo.
 The survey also reported that about 90 percent of passengers would recommend Ouigo to a friend or family member.

 Commentators such as the travel journalist Simon Calder have said that Ouigo is a third-class train service, while the rail writer Mark Smith called it a rail service for flyers.
 The head of the rail division of the trade union CGT Bruno Charrier, referred to Ouigo as being a train service created for the poor.
-Initially, non-French customers had issues trying to book tickets, as the service requested from its users a French mobile phone number and postcode.
+Initially, non-French customers had issues trying to book tickets, as the booking service required a French mobile phone number and postcode.
 However, since October 2013, the website has been changed to allow foreign customers to book tickets; the phone number is needed to provide information by text message for passengers in case of any issues.

-Among English-speaking high-speed rail advocates, opinion has been divided.
-The British HSR lobbying group, Greengauge 21 is keen on the idea of low-cost high-speed rail service, and with it, the possibility of employing underused stations such as Stratford International and Ebbsfleet International.
+Among English-speaking high-speed rail advocates, The British HSR lobbying group, Greengauge 21 is keen on the idea of low-cost high-speed rail service, and with it, the possibility of employing underused stations such as Stratford International and Ebbsfleet International.